atzo/ServoTesterInterface/README.md

 - Project save/load functionality with auto-save
 - USB and Bluetooth connectivity options
 - Browser-based - no installation required
+- Timeline scrubber for animation preview and control

 ## Technologies
 - Pure JavaScript for core functionality